dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     }
     ```

+*   **Pattern-for statement**, **pattern-for-in element**, **pattern-for
-*   **Pattern-for statement**: Scoping follows the normal for and for-in
+    statement**, **pattern-for element**: Scoping follows the normal for and
-    statement scoping rules where the variable (now variables) are bound in a
+    for-in statement and elements scoping rules where the variable (now
-    new scope for each loop iteration.
-All pattern variables are in the same
+    variables) are bound in a new scope for each loop iteration.
+All pattern
-    scope.
-They are considered initialized after the for loop initializer
+    variables are in the same scope.
+They are considered initialized after the
-    expression.
+    for loop initializer expression.

+    The body statement or element of a pattern-for is executed in a new scope
+    whose enclosing scope is the pattern variables' scope.

 *   **Pattern assignment**: An assignment only assigns to existing variables
     and does not bind any new ones.